TroyWilliams3687/fuel_tracker/README.md

 - `add` - This sub-command tells fuel tracker we want to add a new vehicle to the database.

-With the bare command (above) you will be prompted for the missing information.
+With the bare command (above) you will be prompted for the missing information:

 - name - A name that can be used to identify the vehicle.
 This can be the model of the vehicle or something more memorable or easier to type.
 It should be